valeriorizzi/OneOPES_tutorial/README.md

 <details>
 <summary>❓🤔 How does the FES estimation changes if you vary the number of blocks?
 Try with the flag --blocks 50, for example. </summary>
 <br>
 Each block must contain enough sampling of the two basins.
 If that is not the case, i.e. when you use a a too large number of blocks, the quality of the FES estimation dramatically worsens.
+Plot for example the free energy curve from individual blocks such as fes_blocks_phi_001.dat and superimpose them with the reference.
+You would see that too short blocks sometimes contain information about one basin only.
 </details>
 </blockquote>